ajbanjara/Wireshark/Thrift.md

 The main point of attention in this case is the requiredness of each field, with optional resulting if the third member being `TRUE` and a required field showing a `FALSE` value.

-As previously explained, we could make our life easier considering all fields optional but Wireshark would not detect the missing madatory fields.
+As previously explained, we could make our life easier considering all fields optional but Wireshark would not detect the missing mandatory fields.

 #### Add line structure